 Here are some tips to help you decide:

-• OMNY method is more restrictive in terms of the weekly cap, but it’s way more convenient to use, as you do not need to fuss with yet another card – you can just use your phone or watch to tap into the subway.
+- OMNY method is more restrictive in terms of the weekly cap, but it’s way more convenient to use, as you do not need to fuss with yet another card – you can just use your phone or smart watch to tap into the subway.

 How much time should I spend in NYC?

 If it’s your first time in NYC and you want to see everything possible, I recommend spending at least 4 days here.
 There are so many things to see and do in NYC!
-I stayed for a week and I still didn’t run out of things to do.
+I have stayed here for a week and still didn’t run out of things to do.

 When is the best time to visit NYC?